dlabaja/ZaoshiBot/README.md

 Modern and open source Discord bot written in C#.

-To run it yourself, create config.json file next to the executable and put this into it:
+To run it yourself, create config.json file next to the executable and put this into it (or just run one of the releases):

 ```json
 {